WizTelemetry/whizard/README.md

-# PaodinMonitoring
+# Paodin

-PaodinMonitoring provides an optimized multi-cluster monitoring solution based on prometheus(server/agent) and thanos.
+Paodin is an observability platform for Kubernetes infrastructure and applications, which brings your metrics, logs, events and so on into one place.

 ## Design